mikea/quiet-server/README.md

 Modern enterprise servers are designed for data center environments where noise is not a concern.
 In these facilities, servers run their fans at maximum speeds to ensure optimal cooling in dense rack deployments with controlled ambient temperatures.
 This results in noise levels of 60-80 dB or higher - comparable to a vacuum cleaner running continuously.

+The rise of affordable refurbished enterprise servers has made powerful hardware accessible to home lab enthusiasts.
+Decommissioned servers from data centers can often be purchased for a fraction of their original cost, offering incredible value with features like:
+- Multiple CPU sockets with high core counts
+- Large memory capacity (often 128GB+ RAM)
+- Enterprise-grade reliability with redundant power supplies and fans
+- Hot-swappable drives, fans, and power supplies for zero-downtime maintenance
+- Hardware RAID controllers with battery backup
+- Multiple high-speed network interfaces (often 10GbE)
+- Remote out-of-band management (IPMI/iDRAC/iLO) for complete control from anywhere
+- ECC memory for data integrity
+- Built-in hardware monitoring and alerting

-When these servers are repurposed for home labs or small office environments, the excessive fan noise becomes a significant problem.
+However, when these servers are repurposed for home labs or small office environments, the excessive fan noise becomes a significant problem.
 This tool allows you to run enterprise-grade hardware in noise-sensitive environments by intelligently adjusting fan speeds based on actual thermal requirements rather than worst-case data center scenarios.

 ## Features